|

 happen in patient waiting lists.

-Well just reflect for a moment on the number of measures that we must
+just reflect for a moment on the number of measures that we must compile for

-compile for reporting and how many of these directly relate to improving
+reporting and how many of these directly relate to improving wellness in the

-Aren’t most of them sheer frustration to substantiate even on a good
+them sheer frustration to substantiate even on a good day?

 What, then, if we were to increase the frequency of